Gunman in Mohammad cartoon attack in Texas monitored for years

 GARLAND, Texas/PHOENIX Federal agents for years monitored one of the two gunmen who were shot dead after opening fire with assault rifles at a heavily guarded Texas exhibit of caricatures of the Prophet Mohammad.

-FBI agents and police searched the two men's home at the Autumn Ridge Apartments in north-central Phoenix on Monday, cordoning off the complex and evacuating residents for several hours.
+FBI agents and police searched the two men's home at the Autumn Ridge Apartments in north-central Phoenix, cordoning off the complex and evacuating residents for several hours in the early morning.

 Two men jumped from the car and fired at a police car that was blocking an arena parking lot entrance.
 A Garland police officer and an unarmed security guard were in the squad car and began to exit as the vehicle approached.
 The gunmen wounded the security guard, and the police officer returned fire, killing both assailants.